ibm-cloud-docs/containers/strategy.md

 :   Ubuntu 20 is deprecated and support ends on 31 May 2025.
 Migrate your worker nodes to Ubuntu 24 before support for Ubuntu 20 ends.
 Migrate your worker nodes to Ubuntu 24 before support ends.
 Make sure you understand the [limitations for Ubuntu 24](/docs/containers?topic=containers-ubuntu-migrate#ubuntu-24-lim) before you begin migration.
 For more information, see [Migrating to a new Ubuntu version](/docs/containers?topic=containers-ubuntu-migrate).

 Ubuntu 24
 :   For more information, see the [Ubuntu 24.04 release notes](https://discourse.ubuntu.com/t/ubuntu-24-04-lts-noble-numbat-release-notes/39890){: external}.
+Note that with Ubuntu 24, NTP uses `timesyncd` and related commands might be updated.

 Migrating to a new OS?
 See [Migrating to a new Ubuntu version](/docs/containers?topic=containers-ubuntu-migrate).
 {: tip}